Peterpiotr/siguren-documentation/docs/source/archives/49104-15-001-operation--maintenance-manual-issue-d_reviewed.rst

 INSTALATION OF THE TORQUE LIMITERS
 ==================================

-The installation is equipped with a RIMOSTAT®- RSC Torque Limiter (Ringspan).
+The installation is equipped with a RIMOSTAT®- RSC MS Torque Limiter (Ringspan).

--  The torque limiter is mounted between the hoist motor and the High Speed shaft of the gear box
+-  The MS Torque Limiter is mounted between the hoist motor and the High Speed shaft of the gear box

 -  Assembly must be done by qualified operators.

--  The torque limiter is delivered factory rated to the value necessary to the application.
+-  The MS Torque Limiter is delivered factory rated to the value necessary to the application.
 In case of doubt, check the application data on the assembly drawing.

 -  The limiter assembly direction is defined on the layout.

--  The torque limiter coupling is made of:
+-  The MS Torque Limiter coupling is made of:

 -  The permanent spring limiter